 For many people, there’s nothing better than hitting the open road in their car.
 However, while enjoying a drive, it’s possible you’ll encounter stressful weather conditions, which will greatly increase your chances of getting into a serious wreck.
-If you want to be able to enjoy a relaxing Sunday drive while staying safe, you need to learn a few of the best tips for avoiding accidents in tough weather conditions.
+If you want to be able to enjoy a relaxing Sunday drive while staying safe, you need to learn a few of the best tips for avoiding car accidents in tough weather conditions.

-Here are a few rules for safe driving in adverse weather conditions that will keep you in command of your car and help you avoid serious accidents.
+Here are a few rules for safe driving in adverse weather conditions that will keep you in command of your car and help you avoid serious car accidents.

 When Traction Disappears

 The reason that adverse weather conditions so frequently cause wrecks has to do with traction.
 When roads get slick and slippery, it’s difficult for your tires to maintain their grip on the road, and If you don’t respond to this conditions accordingly, it’s possible you will suffer a spinout and accident.

 The easiest way to stay safe when roads get slick is to slow your vehicle.
 This will help you to see what’s in front of you on the road and will give you ample time to react if another vehicle skids out or there is a wreck.
 You also need to be very careful about how you brake and turn.
 Braking or turning abruptly can cause your vehicle to lose contact without the road and will likely result in an accident.